-6.7.1 Cash Flows and Additional Funding Requirements
+6.8.1 Cash Flows and Additional Funding Requirements

 The Company has limited financial resources, no sources of operating cash flows and no assurances that sufficient funding, including adequate financing, will be available.
 If the Company's exploration programs are successful, additional funds will be required in order to complete the development of its projects.
 The sources of funds currently available to the Company are the sale of marketable securities, the raising of equity capital or the offering of an ownership interest in its projects to a third party.
 There is no assurance that the Company will be successful in raising sufficient funds to conduct further exploration and development of its projects or to fulfill its obligations under the terms of any option or joint venture agreements, in which case the Company may have to delay or indefinitely postpone further exploration and development, or forfeit its interest in its projects or prospects.
-Without further financing and exploration work on its properties the Company expects its current 780,358 ha of property to reduce to 741,319 ha by December 31 2013, and 683,728 ha by December 31 2014.
-The Company's Fond Du Lac property reaches its last anniversary on February 25 2014, following which time a new lease will be required by the Fond Du Lac community from Aboriginal and Northern Affairs Canada.
+Without further financing and exploration work on its properties the Company expects its current 741,794 ha of property to reduce to 695,283 ha by December 31 2014, and 655,495 ha by December 31 2015.
+The Company's Fond Du Lac property reached its last anniversary on February 25 2014, after February 2015 a new lease or a special lease extension will be required by the Fond Du Lac community from Aboriginal and Northern Affairs Canada.
 The Cree East and West McArthur projects, with current work filings are in good standing for a minimum 15 years from the current date.
+Refer to section 1.1.

-6.7.2 Commodity Prices
+6.8.2 Commodity Prices